bentoml/BentoML/docs/source/quickstarts/index.rst

         Install BentoML on your machine.

+    .. grid-item-card:: :doc:`/quickstarts/deploy-a-transformer-model-with-bentoml`
+        :link: /quickstarts/deploy-a-transformer-model-with-bentoml
+        :link-type: doc

+        Learn how to deploy a Transformer model with BentoML.

     .. grid-item-card:: :doc:`/quickstarts/deploy-a-large-language-model-with-openllm-and-bentoml`
         :link: /quickstarts/deploy-a-large-language-model-with-openllm-and-bentoml
         :link-type: doc

-        Learn how to deploy a large language model through OpenLLM and BentoML.
+        Learn how to deploy a large language model with OpenLLM and BentoML.

 .. toctree::
     :maxdepth: 1